 You don’t need to be a paper aficionado to figure it out.
-To help you decide, we’ve created this handy guide to teach you the difference between coated and uncoated card stock.
+To help you decide, we’ve created this handy guide to teach you the difference between coated vs uncoated paper stock.

 Coated Paper Stock

 Coated paper has a matte or glossy finish.
 It’s usually very smooth with a slight shine, sometimes with a high shine.
 Regardless of how much the stock shines, the coated paper makes your colors appear brighter.